nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/importing-assets.md

 ## Additional Tips

 1. Use a proper name pattern for your Assets
-2. Use small assets size and configure textures compression properly \(big files are bad for network bandwidth\).
+2. Use small assets size and configure textures compression properly (big files are bad for network bandwidth).
 We recommend max 2048x2048 size for textures, as they will be 5MB each

 ### Recommended Asset Naming Conventions

-We hardly recommend and encourage you to follow [Allar’s Asset Naming Conventions](https://github.com/Allar/ue4-style-guide#1-asset-naming-conventions-).
-We’ve summarized the most common ones here:
+We hardly recommend and encourage you to follow [Allar's Asset Naming Conventions](https://github.com/Allar/ue4-style-guide#1-asset-naming-conventions-).
+We've summarized the most common ones here:

 | **Asset Type** | **Prefix** | **Suffix** |
 | :--- | :--- | :--- |